mmd93ee/piAP/README.md

   - systemctl stop and then disable systemd-resolved
   - rm /etc/resolv.conf
   - add local nameserver to dnsmasq.conf (server=<name server>)
+  - update /etc/hosts to include 127.0.0.1 to the hostname
   - Reboot

 - Install packages: